gemeenteshertogenbosch/verzoekregistratiecomponent/DESIGN.md

 Domain Build-up and routing
 -------
-By convention the component assumes that you follow the common ground domain name build up, meaning {enviroment}.{component}.{rest of domain}.
-That means that only the first two url parts are used for routin.
-E.g. a propper domain for the production API of the verzoeken registratie component would be api.vrc.zaakonline.nl
+By convention the component assumes that you follow the common ground domain name build up, meaning {environment}.{component}.{rest of domain}.
+That means that only the first two url parts are used for routing.
+A propper domain for the production API of the verzoeken registratie component would be api.vrc.zaakonline.nl

-Enviroments
+Environments
 -------
-By default the component assumes that you want to run several enviroments for development purposes, these are provided by the buildin NLX load balancer.
-The default API enviroments are
+By default the component assumes that you want to run several environments for development purposes, these are provided by the building NLX load balancer.
+The default API environments are
 - api /prod (Production)
 - acce (Acceptation)
 - stag (Staging)
 - test (Testing)
 - dev (Development)

-Besides the API envormiments the component also ships with
+Besides the API environments the component also ships with
 - client (An react client frontend)
 - admin ( An read admin interface)

-If no enviroment is supplied to the load balancer then trafic is routed to the client interface.
+If no environment is supplied to the load balancer then traffic is routed to the client interface.

 Loging Headers (NLX Audit trail)
 -------
 We inherit a couple of headers from the transaction logging within the [NLX schema](https://docs.nlx.io/further-reading/transaction-logs/), there does however see to be on ongoing discussion on how headers are supposed to be interpreted.
 The NLX schema states
 > The outway appends a globally unique `X-NLX-Request-Id` to make a request traceable through the network.
 All the headers are logged before the request leaves the outway.
-Then the fields `X-NLX-Request-User-Id`, `X-NLX-Request-Application-Id`, and `X-NLX-Request-Subject-Identifier` are stripped of and the request is forwarded to the inway*
+Then the fields `X-NLX-Request-User-Id`, `X-NLX-Request-Application-Id`, and `X-NLX-Request-Subject-Identifier` are stripped of and the request is forwarded to the in-way*

-This would sugjest that no `X-NLX-Request-User-Id` should be present on an endpoint (since it would have been stripped before getting there) but a `X-NLX-Request-Id` should be present.
+This would suggest that no `X-NLX-Request-User-Id` should be present on an endpoint (since it would have been stripped before getting there) but a `X-NLX-Request-Id` should be present.
 If we look at the open case API however exactly the opposite has been implemented.
 Also a new header `X-Audit-Toelichting` has been implemented that seems to be doing what `X-NLX-Request-Process-Id` is doing in the case of a known process

 __solution__
 All X-NLX headers are implemented for logging right now, and `X-Audit-Toelichting` is implemented as `X-Audit-Clarification`

 Api versioning
 -------
-As per [landelijke API-strategie.](https://geonovum.github.io/KP-APIs/#versioning) major versions in endpoint minor versions in header, for this the `API-Version` is used (in stead of the api-version header used in haal centraal)
+As per [landelijke API-strategie.](https://geonovum.github.io/KP-APIs/#versioning) major versions in endpoint minor versions in header, for this the `API-Version` is used (in stead of the api-version header used in 'haal centraal')

 Fields
 -------